n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.actionnetwork.md

 On this page, you'll find a list of operations the Action Network node supports, and links to more resources.

 !!! note "Credentials"
-    Refer to the [Action Network credentials](/integrations/builtin/credentials/actionnetwork/) for guidance on setting up authentication.
+    Refer to the [Action Network credentials](/integrations/builtin/credentials/actionnetwork/){:target="_blank" .external-link} for guidance on setting up authentication.

 !!! note "Examples and templates"
-    For example, usage and templates to help you get started, take a look at n8n's [Action Network integrations](https://n8n.io/integrations/action-network/) list.
+    For example, usage and templates to help you get started, take a look at n8n's [Action Network integrations](https://n8n.io/integrations/action-network/){:target="_blank" .external-link} list.

 ## Basic operations